terminal-widgets

 name: 'clock' # Will be shown in the mode widget

-title: ' Clock ' # Will be shown at the top of the widget
+emoji_title: ' Clock ' # Will be shown at the top of the widget (If use_emoji_titles is True)

 enabled: True # Whether the widget will be shown or not (True / False)